Applied AI

 Technical Patterns, Trade-offs, and Failure Modes

-Architecting for reshored, high-labor contexts with agentic AI involves a set of recurring patterns, each with trade-offs and potential failure modes.
+Architecting reshored, high-labor contexts with agentic AI involves recurring patterns, each with trade-offs and potential failure modes.
 The following subsections highlight the core architectural decisions and the common pitfalls to avoid.
 The focus is on practical, implementable guidance grounded in distributed systems thinking, agent design, and modernization strategies.

 Agentic Workflows and Orchestration